 - Don’t buy off eBay or from other sites offering extremely cheap tickets.
 There is a good chance they will be a con.

 - If a deal seems too good to be true, it probably isn’t genuine.
-Timeshare companies often offer cheap tickets, but be very careful before taking up any offers!
+Timeshare companies often offer cheap tickets, but be careful before taking any offers!